 No-Fly Ingredients and Lifestyle Changes

 While wearing heavy makeup alone doesn't necessarily cause acne, Avendaño explains that certain types of makeup can trigger or exacerbate breakouts for some people.
 For example, if you have sensitives or mild allergies, your skin can react by breaking out.
 It can also clog up your pores or irritate preexisting breakouts.

 When you're shopping for makeup, it's important to look out for irritants and comedogenic ingredients in makeup such as alcohol, acrylic, fragrances, and silicone.
-These are linked to breakouts and other skincare concerns, Avendaño tells us.
-This is because they can clog up your pores.
-Some other specific ones include lanolin, shea butter, almond oil, sodium chloride, etc. And those only scratch the surface… "There's quite a hefty list of ingredients that are considered pore cloggers, so be sure to do your research," he encourages.
+These are linked to breakouts and other skincare concerns, Avendaño tells us, because they can clog up your pores.
+Some other specific ingredients to look out for include lanolin, shea butter, almond oil, and sodium chloride.
+"There's quite a hefty list of ingredients that are considered pore cloggers, so be sure to do your research," he encourages.

 Aside from harmful ingredients, there are also some habits that tend to trigger breakouts.
 "Sleeping in your makeup is one of the worst things you can do," Avendaño tells us.
 He always advises his clients to make sure they thoroughly remove all their makeup before going to bed, as skin cells renew during sleep, and makeup can inhibit that renewal process, potentially resulting in a slew of skincare concerns, like dullness and acne.

 Similarly, wearing heavy makeup all day on a hot day, during a workout, or on a warm night out can be problematic, since the sweat can result in the buildup of dead skin cells on the surface, which contributes to clogged pores.
 Oh, and be sure to clean your makeup brushes often.
 "Bacteria and dirt love to hide in those bristles and can easily clog pores, causing irritation, acne, and blackheads," he says.